 You might not be hitting the big waves quite yet, or competing in one of the many international surf contests that California hosts… but you can find a newfound respect for those who seek their next wave.

-After all, once you catch your first ride and feel the connection to the ocean as it gently pushes you along, surrounding you with all its splendor, you too might be more inclined to follow the swells.More Info (click to expand)
+After all, once you catch your first ride and feel the connection to the ocean as it gently pushes you along, surrounding you with all its splendor, you too might be more inclined to follow the swells.More Info (click to show for all)

 2. Go to the Desert